What Bubble are You Living in? Billy Joel used to live in it too!

 (P.S.
 Did you get that old lunch of yours out of the refrigerator yet?
 Because you just know that memo is coming!
 Watch Billy Joel sing about Channel 13 while you’re doing it.)

 P.P.S: Need help testing what you “know” to be true?
 Download our free Field Guide for understanding the organizational landscape before you begin creating change.
 “Reading the Terrain” gives you easy questions to ask yourself that will help you see your world with fresh eyes and broaden your perspective.
-Sign up at the right to receive our newsletter and you’ll get a free link to download our guide.
+Click the link to download our guide.
 And no, we won’t bombard you with junk mail.
 Or memos on how you need to clean out the refrigerator.